 In 1859 Oregon became the 33rd state on Valentines Day and it’s hard not to fall in love with this place.
 Entering Portland through thick clouds on a Sunday morning we broke through to find hills smothered in green trees.
 Coming into land a thought that ‘I was home’ had crossed my mind.
 Yes, Oregon felt very familiar from where I come from, the people are friendly and so welcoming that it’s no wonder that Portland’s population is rising.

 After picking up a rental car, I made some new friends who invited me to an afternoon barbecue before I headed out to the coast.
-Portland is perfectly located only an hour-and-a-half from the Pacific and if you have a few days up your sleeve than it’s worth renting a car and making your way through the scenic drive of highway 101 to the Pacific coast.
+Portland is perfectly located only an hour-and-a-half from the Pacific and if you have a few days up your sleeve then it’s worth renting a car and making your way through the scenic drive of highway 101 to the Pacific coast.

 The next day-and-a-half were spent traipsing along the coast between Seaside in the north and Oceanside in the south, which lies closest to the town of Tillamook.
 Looking at the map it’s only 46 miles, a rather small piece of the entire Oregon coastline, an appetizer of what this great state has to offer and yet it’s obvious from the first beach that the Pacific Northwest deserves its renowned reputation even if that reputation doesn’t convey the sheer brilliance of the landscape.